dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 The **Bad Host Header Value** check is an HTTP Parser Attack and definitely something that should be implemented as part of **Good WAF Security**.

 **Risk:**

-Used to Fuzz web servers and gather system information.
+If we allow bad host header values they can be used to Fuzz web servers and gather system information.
 Successful exploitation of this attack could allow for the execution of XSS arbitrary code.

 1. Navigate to **Security > Application Security > Policy Building > Learning and Blocking Settings > HTTP Protocol Compliance failed** and find **Bad host header value**
 Notice that by default this is also in learning mode but disabled by default in a Rapid Deployment Policy.